 1. Extend the hand with which you are going to wear the ring with the palm of your hand facing you.

 2. Put the ring on your index finger and oriented straight in this position, not in the position of a normal ring.
-By putting it on "this way" you can use your PION more comfortably with your thumb.
-If you wear it oriented like a common ring there will be several gestures and games that we do not think you will get to hahaha it will be like sucking your elbow.
+By putting it “on this side” you will be able to use your PION more comfortably with your thumb.
+If you put it oriented like a common ring there will be several gestures and games that we don't think you'll get to hahaha it will be like licking your elbow.

-3. Grab your blunt FROM the Jano or the filter of your cigar with the fingertips of the other hand and go over the PION's tail to the end, if it is a Jano it will make a clack sound hahah if it is a cigar it will simply be hugged in a soft-touch.
-These 5-10mm that you will use to grasp the filter with your fingertips, will be the 5-10mm of filter that you will be leaving for the lips, do not put it too close because afterwards you will not be able to smoke and you will have to turn the ring over and take it out again hahahah calm down, if it happens to you, sure it will only be once.
+3. Grab your bundle FROM the Jano or the filter of your cigar with the tips of the fingers of the other hand and go through the tail of PION until the end, if it is a Jano it will clack hahah if it is a cigar it will simply be hugged in a soft touch.
+These 5-10mm that you use to hold the filter with your fingertips, will be the 5-10mm of filter that you will be leaving for your lips, do not put it flush because later you will not be able to smoke and you will have to turn the ring around and take it out again hahahah calm down, if it happens to you, surely it will only be once.

 4. The logo on the animal's back indicates where we recommend to press with the thumb of THE hand while inserting or removing the Janos with the other hand .
 If you cannot completely cover the logo with your thumb, the ring is probably not aligned as we had thought.